Introduction to the World Economy

 Sample Test 2

-Answers to Sample Test 2
+Partial Answers to Sample Test 2

 The Ricardian Model Factor Mobility Foreign Exchange and Balance of Payments

-Absolute versus Comparative Advantage
+Absolute vs Comparative Advantage

 Closed versus Open Economy + HW1